Altea - artists' village

-Evening is dining time.
+The evening is dining time.
 There are lots of restaurants to visit.

-You should not leave the city without having visited the Casa Vital with it's beautiful view of the Mediterranean Sea.
+You should not leave the city without having visited the Casa Vital with its beautiful view of the Mediterranean Sea.
 The restaurant is owned by Åge Folkestad who immigrated to Spain from Ålesund in Norway about 16 years ago.

 Here you will get excellent food and drink, but you can also take part in cultural events.
 Regularly, musicians and dancers from the area perform their arts.

 The picture above is of the original city gates.
 In the picture below you see the church and the church square in the city center.
-The church was built on the ruins of a temple which had replaced a small chapel that was erected in the sixteenth century.
+The church was built on the ruins of a temple that had replaced a small chapel that was erected in the sixteenth century.

 The local priest Joan Bautista Cremades established in 1901 a board of the city's leading men to put up the "Iglesia de Nuestra Señora del Consuelo de Altea".
 Ten years later, it was opened.